-During November and December 2022, the Group acquired an additional 1.85% of the voting shares of Turvo International Co., Ltd., increasing its ownership to 23.41%.
-The cash paid to non-controlling shareholders amounted to \$111,434, of which \$8,337was included in other payables and paid in January 2023.
-The net identifiable assets of Turvo International Co., Ltd. (originally acquired and excluded goodwill) amounted to \$3,292,663.
+During January to December 2023, the Group acquired an additional 0.55% of the voting shares of Turvo International Co., Ltd., increasing its ownership to 23.96%.
+The cash paid to non-controlling shareholders amounted to \$35,807.
+The net identifiable assets of Turvo International Co., Ltd. (originally acquired and excluded goodwill) amounted to \$3,960,221.
 The additional acquired interests of Turvo International Co., Ltd., including the reduction of non-controlling interests and other cumulative comprehensive profit and loss adjustments, are as follows:

-Cash paid by the Group to non-controlling shareholders \$111,434 Increases (decreases) in noncontrolling interests (60,608) Exchange differences on translation of foreign operations (2,062) Difference of retained surplus recognized in equity \$48,764
+As of 31 December 31 December 2023 2022 Cash paid by the Group to non-controlling shareholders \$35,807 \$111,434 Increases (decreases) in noncontrolling interests (22,733) (75,077) Exchange differences on translation of foreign operations 6 (641) Difference of retained surplus recognized in equity \$13,080 \$35,716